kdubovikov/blog/_posts/2020-06-13-build-yourself-a-weather-station.md

 - A ESP32 development board.
 I used [ESP32 WROOM devkit](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/modules-and-boards.html#esp32-devkitc-v4)

 - [BME 280 sensor](https://aliexpress.ru/wholesale?catId=0&initiative_id=SB_20200531195228&SearchText=bme280).
 I strongly recommend using a breakout board since the sensor itself is very small{% sidenote 3 "If you will order a Chinese breakout board for the sensor you might need to solder pins to the board.
-It isn't  hard, but make sure that you have necessary soldering equipment at hand.
+It isn't  hard, but make sure that you have the necessary soldering equipment at hand.
 If you do not know how to solder, refer to the multitude  of guides and videos over the internet.
 For example, [this one](https://www.makerspaces.com/how-to-solder/)" %}.
 It can use widely supported SPI and I2C protocols for communication with other PCBs
 - 3.3V or 5V micro USB power source for the ESP32 board.
 I use a simple power bank that you regularly use to charge your phone{% sidenote 4 "Another option is to use a power cell.
 It is a slightly more complicated setup, which I will cover in another post
 " %}
 - A set of jumping wires to connect the sensor to the devboard